real-bombinho/Modbus-Relay/README.md

 # Modbus-Relay
-Library to control a Modbus relay
+Library to control a Modbus relay from an ESP8266